6 Ways that Having a Pet Can Improve Your Life After 60

 And for those that are unsure if a pet would work in your lives, you can always contact your local SPCA and inquire about short-term foster care.
 This will give you the experience of having a pet, as well as providing a much needed community service to those unfortunate pets that desperately need a loving home as they patiently wait for their “forever home.”

 Do you have a cat or a dog?
 What do you love most about them?
+What do you think are the benefits of owning a pet at our age?
 Please join the conversation and “like” and share this article to keep the discussion going!